dss-extensions/dss_sharp/examples/WinFormsAppSample/README.md

 With the official COM version, with `AllowForms = false` (typical for automation and large scale projects), you not only will get the output from `show voltages ln`, but will also get no error!

-When we set `engine.Error.EarlyAbort = false` on dss_sharp, you will get the same dangerous behavior.
+When we set `engine.Error.EarlyAbort = false` on dss_sharp, you will get the same behavior.

 On the other hand, the default behavior of dss_sharp and DSS Extensions in general, with `engine.Error.EarlyAbort = true`, is to stop the execution on the first error found.
-As such, we avoid the risk of silently ignoring errors in automated/unattended large scale simulations.
+As such, we don't inhibit errors in automated/unattended large scale simulations.